Escaping from an attractor: Importance sampling and rest points I: The nonlinear one-dimensional problem

 Notice that the local quadratic approximation around the equilibrium point is $V_{q}(x)=\frac{1}{2}c(x+1)^{2}$ with $c=4$.
 Moreover, we have chosen, for simplicity, the diffusion coefficient to be constant $\sigma(x)=1$. $N=10^{7}$ independent trajectories were used for the simulations.

 We first investigate the performance of a change of measure based on the quasipotential subsolution.
 Thus we change the measure via the control $\bar{u}(x)=-D\bar{F}_{1}(x)$.
-Estimated values and the corresponding estimated relative errors per sample for several values of $(\varepsilon,T)$ are in Tables \ref{Table1aNL} and \ref{Table1bNL}, respectively.
+Estimated values and the corresponding estimated relative errors per sample for several values of $(\varepsilon,T)$ are in Tables~\ref{Table1aNL} and \ref{Table1bNL}, respectively.

-As we see from Table \ref{Table1bNL}, even though the quasipotential subsolution performs relatively well for small values of $T$, there is a clear degradation of performance as $T$ gets larger.
+As we see from Table~\ref{Table1bNL}, even though the quasipotential subsolution performs relatively well for small values of $T$, there is a clear degradation of performance as $T$ gets larger.
 It is also interesting to note that the degradation is uniform across all values of $\varepsilon$ for the same value of $T$.
 This behavior parallels what was observed for the linear problem.
 As was mentioned there, the large per sample relative errors for $T\geq2.5$ should not be taken as being accurate, but just indicative of poor performance.

 Next we investigate how the suggested change of measure performs.
-To apply the control, we choose values for the parameters $(\hat{x},M,t^{\ast},\delta)$ according to the discussion in Subsection \ref{S:SimulationResultsLinearProblem}.
+To apply the control, we choose values for the parameters $(\hat{x},M,t^{\ast},\delta)$ according to the discussion in Section~\ref{S:SimulationResultsLinearProblem}.
 However, for reasons that will become clearer in the proof of Lemma \ref{L:Region_y_hatx_NonLinear}, we need to strengthen the condition $M\geq4c/\bar{\sigma}^{2}$ to $M>4c/\bar{\sigma}^{2} $, say $M\geq5c/\bar{\sigma}^{2}$.
-When we link the other parameters to $\varepsilon$ the $z\rightarrow0$ as $\varepsilon\rightarrow0$, and because of this we do not explicitly take into account the error from the approximation around the neighborhood of the rest point of the true dynamics by its linearization when selecting the parameters for the implementation of the scheme.
+When we link the other parameters to $\varepsilon$, then $z\rightarrow0$ as $\varepsilon\rightarrow0$.
+Since $z$ measures the size of the neighborhood on which the linearization is relevant, we do not explicitly take into account the error from the approximation around the neighborhood of the rest point of the true dynamics by its linearization when selecting the parameters for the implementation of the scheme.